sushanthmangalore/sagemaker-studio-workshop/README.md

 - ## Share a notebook

 1. While still in the context of bring-custom-container.ipynb, click on the Share option.
+Select the option to include the Git repo information and copy the share link to the clipboard.
 2. Sign out of the AWS Console.
 Login as smstudiouser2
 3. Navigate to the SageMaker console and open the Studio with the smstudiouser2 profile.
 4. Paste the link for the shared notebook.
 This will open a read-only copy of the shared notebook. smstudiouser2 can make a copy of the shared notebook and make changes to it.
 5. Clone the shared repository to commit the changes to the main line.
 6. In the search bar, type EFS and click on EFS.
 You should see a file system.
 This was created as part of the Studio domain and exists in the VPC selected at the time of domain creation.
 It has access points in each of the subnets selected during domain creation too.
 7. You can launch an EC2 instance and mount the file system to view the contents of this file system.
 Within the file system, each user profile in the Studio will have their own dedicated directory.

+- ## Read and write from an S3 bucket from the Studio

+1. Navigate to S3 console and create a new S3 bucket.
+Name the bucket uniquely.
+2. Upload the CSV file from the Git repo into the S3 bucket.
+3. Open the s3-read-write.ipynb notebook.
+Edit the bucket name to match your bucket name.
+4. Execute the code in the cell.
+Observe that the file from the S3 bucket is read correctly and an output file is being written back to the same bucket.